Palm Springs poster

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to After initial denial and panic, Sarah actively chooses to accept the loop and team up with Nyles.
 They make the decision to embrace the infinite time together, beginning their partnership and entering the "fun and games" phase of consequence-free living., moving from reaction to action.

 The Collapse moment at 66 minutes (73% through) represents the emotional nadir.
 Here, Nyles has his "whiff of death" moment: Sarah confronts him about his nihilism and unwillingness to try.
 "You're not stuck in the loop with me, I'm stuck in the loop with you."
 She disappears for what Nyles experiences as months, refusing to see him.
-He faces his worst fear - being alone again in the infinite., reveals the protagonist at their lowest point.
+He faces his worst fear - being alone again in the infinite., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 81% of the runtime.
 Nyles makes his choice: he wants to try to escape with Sarah, even if it means dying.
 This is the synthesis moment - combining his knowledge of living in the moment (Act 1) with Sarah's drive to grow and change (Mirror World).
 He chooses love and risk over safe stagnation., demonstrating the transformation achieved throughout the journey.